DietkeSt/good-boy/README.md

     #### 404 Error Page

-- **Go Back to Homepahe**: By clicking on the back button, the user is redirected to /good-boy/.
+- **Go Back to Homepage**: By clicking on the back button, the user is redirected to /good-boy/.

 <br>